leegare/pet_insurance/README.md

 8. Prediction of the test set
 9. Conclusion

-It is a sequential notebook (Each cell should to be run in order).
-However the 8th block (Prediction of the test set) can be run after blocks 1 and 4.
+It's a sequential notebook (Each cell should to be run in order).
+However the 8th block (Prediction of the test set) can be run after blocks #1 and #4.

 Aside from this notebook and a python file with the functions used in this study, I've included 3 folders in this root folder:
 1. Data: Contains the given csv files.
 2. Graphics: Holds the images and graphs included in thiss study
 3. Results: Has the predictions of the test set in a csv file along with another csv file with the experiments results.

+---
+### 1. EDA
 #### Statistics for samples of class 1

 ```python